jolie/docs/web-services/README.md

 ![](../.gitbook/assets/webservices.png)

 ## Exposing a web service
-In order to show how to expose a jolie service as a web service, let us consider the following Jolie service example which returns the address of a person identified by his name and his surname:
+In order to show how to expose a jolie service as a web service, let us consider the following Jolie service example which returns the address of a person identified by his name and his surname.
+The example may be consulted also at this [link](https://github.com/jolie/examples/tree/master/08_web_services/01_exposing_a_web_service)

 ```text
 include "console.iol"